 Is it difficult to manage work/life balance at the 89th Airlift Wing?

-Does Mil-to-Mil effect selection chances?
+Does Mil-to-Mil affect selection chances?

 No.